Hunter's Point South Ferry Landing FAQs

 9. Why does the ferry sound a horn when it is near the landing?

 Vessels are required by United States Coast Guard regulation to sound warning horns before backing out of landings to alert other vessels to their movements.
+NYC Ferry follows these safety regulations and uses horns that meet the minimum requirements based on each vessel’s classification.

 10. How will NYCEDC manage queuing to minimize esplanade crowding?